Close

-So how can parents better understand children’s jealousy?
-And how can they best deal with a jealous child?
+So how can parents better understand children’s foundations of jealousy?
+How can they best deal with a jealous child?

-This article contains everything parents need to know and more about how to deal with a child jealous of parent’s affection and provides ways and tips toward a better understanding of children’s jealousy.
+This article contains everything parents need to know and more about how to deal with a child jealous of a parent’s affection and provides ways and tips toward a better understanding of jealousy in children.

 Contents: